Dethon/AlexaEnqueuer/Readme.md

     `AllowedUserId`: The id of the only amazon user that wil be able to use the skill.

 These setting names are defined as constants within `VariableName`.

+## Related projects
+Look at https://github.com/Dethon/AlexaCommandReader for a companion command reader program.